heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 organization README.
 You should see your name in the list of students!
 You can now fetch the changes to your local repository.

+#### Change the membership visibility of the organization (optional)

+If you want, you can change the visibility of your membership in the GitHub organization.
+You can choose between public and private.

+You can do so by going in the settings of the organization and then in the **Membership** tab.

+This will allow other users to see your membership in the organization.
+They will be able to see your username and the date you joined the organization.

+This is totally optional.
+You can keep your membership private if you want.

 #### Fetch the changes

 Fetch the changes to your local repository: